Updated: Jul 12

 Missionary to the Gypsies of Eastern Europe, Peter Heisey is no slackard in understanding the nuances of language.
 He is one of the most firm King James Bible supporters that I know and one of the few that if his statement on the subject were to replace mine, I would be content.
 Heisey tirelessly says this, "The biblical meaning of any word in the KJB can be understood by studying all occurrences of all forms of the word, in the KJB itself."

 When a reader runs into a word that gives him pause, there are pastors and teachers who can help.
 The internet is rife with sites that can help.
-If Logos Bible Software for whom Dr. Wards shills had spent any time helping readers through a few places wherein a novice might temporarily stumble in a King James Bible instead of spreading a smorgasbord of new version tripe, the overall bible understanding in America and the Western world would rise dramatically.
+If Logos Bible Software (Now called FaithLife) for whom Dr. Wards shills had spent any time helping readers through a few places wherein a novice might temporarily stumble in a King James Bible instead of spreading a smorgasbord of new version tripe, the overall bible understanding in America and the Western world would rise dramatically.

 I want to especially highlight an extremely ignorant objection noted by Dr. Ward.
 He claims to be an agent of God in speaking to the disadvantaged.
 That claim makes my blood boil because I too work with the disadvantaged.
 He lieth in wait secretly as a lion in his den: he lieth in wait to catch the poor: he doth catch the poor, when he draweth him into his net, Psalms 10:9.
 In this case, the net is the new versions.